jlfranklin/techbook/docs/03-privacy/privacy-incident-response.md

 Technology or BISO must notify appropriate congressional committees no later than seven days after the date on which Bixal has reasonably concluded that a major privacy incident occurred.
-The Bixal Director of Technology must supplement that seven day notification to Congress with updates withina reasonable period of time.
+The Bixal Director of Technology must supplement that seven day notification to Congress with updates within a reasonable period of time.
 In addition, Bixal Director of Technology must also supplement the seven day notification with a report no later than 30 days after a major privacy incident is discovered.
 The Bixal Director of Technology will coordinate with OLA, as a member of the Breach Response Team, as described below, for such notification to these committees.

-## Assessing the Risk of Harm to Individuals Impacted by a Privacy Incident (Risk Assement)
+## Assessing the Risk of Harm to Individuals Impacted by a Privacy Incident (Risk Assessment)

 All privacy incidents require a technical investigation, in addition to the facts gathered at the initial incident intake, in order to collect the information required to conduct a